Led Watts To Lumens Calculator

 The Science Behind Light Output: Luminous Efficacy

 The luminous efficacy of a light source is the ratio of luminous flux (lumens) to power consumption (watts).
-It's measured in lumens per watt (lm/W).
-LEDs have a significantly higher luminous efficacy than incandescent bulbs, making them far more energy-efficient.
+Think about it: it's measured in lumens per watt (lm/W).
+That's why lEDs have a significantly higher luminous efficacy than incandescent bulbs, making them far more energy-efficient.
 The advancements in LED technology constantly improve luminous efficacy, resulting in brighter lights that consume less energy.

 Choosing the Right LED Bulb: Beyond Lumens